Larq Compute Engine¶

 Thread parallelism support in LCE is essential for modern mobile devices with multi-core CPUs.

-The table below presents single-threaded performance of Larq Compute Engine on different versions of a novel BNN model called QuickNet (trained on ImageNet dataset, released on Larq Zoo) on a Pixel 1 phone (2016) and a Raspberry Pi 4 Model B (BCM2711) board:
+The table below presents single-threaded performance of Larq Compute Engine on different versions of a novel BNN model called QuickNet (trained on ImageNet dataset, released on Larq Zoo) on a Raspberry Pi 4 Model B at 1.5GHz (BCM2711) board, a Pixel 1 Android phone (2016), and a Mac Mini with M1 ARM CPU:

 For reference, dabnn (the other main BNN library) reports an inference time of 61.3 ms for Bi-RealNet (56.4% accuracy) on the Pixel 1 phone, while LCE achieves an inference time of 41.6 ms for Bi-RealNet on the same device.
 They furthermore present a modified version, BiRealNet-Stem, which achieves the same accuracy of 56.4% in 43.2 ms.

-The following table presents multi-threaded performance of Larq Compute Engine on a Pixel 1 phone and a Raspberry Pi 4 Model B (BCM2711) board:
+The following table presents multi-threaded performance of Larq Compute Engine on a Pixel 1 phone and a Raspberry Pi 4 Model B at 1.5GHz (BCM2711) board:

 Follow these steps to deploy a BNN with LCE: